 - This will display all installed Driver list, look for the network adapter and expand it.

 - Here From the expanded list, right-click on the WiFi Adapter for your computer and then click on the Update Driver Software option in the contextual menu.

 Tip: In case you see too many entries, look for something that says Network or 802.11b or has WiFi in it.

 Now On the next screen, click on Search Automatically for Updated Driver Software.
 Your Computer will start searching for the Latest Driver Software for the WiFi Adapter on your computer.
 It will either inform you that your computer already has the latest Driver Software installed or come up with the Latest Driver software that you can install.

 Install Wireless Driver

-Note: you can directly visit manufacturer website and download the latest available wireless driver.
-Then on Device manager right click on network adapter then select update driver software.
+Note: you can directly visit the manufacturer’s website and download the latest available wireless driver.
+Then on Device manager right click on the network adapter then select update driver software.
 Here choose browse my computer for driver software and set the driver path which you download from the manufacturer website.
-Click next and follow on-screen instruction to install the wireless driver.
+Click next and follow the on-screen instructions to install the wireless driver.

 Stop Computer From Turning OFF WiFi Adapter

-- Press Windows and X key together and select Device Manager.
+- Press the Windows and X keys together and select Device Manager.